math-diff/gromacs-gamd/README.md

 ## What this version provides

 - GaMD total-potential, dihedral, and dual-boost modes.
-- A CPU-reference GaMD path selected with `-update cpu`.
 - An automatic GPU-resident GaMD path selected with `-update gpu`.
 - GPU force correction, device-side scale evaluation, resident energy and global histories, buffered GaMD output, and eligible CUDA Graphs.